KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

 tags: [PowerShell, DSL, Advanced]
 ---

 I am not sure how many times I have written a script to generate server lists for Microsoft's [Remote Desktop Connection Manager (RDCMan)]((https://www.microsoft.com/en-us/download/confirmation.aspx?id=44989)).
 I find that it is a very easy script to write many different ways.
-Writing a Domain-Specific Language (DSL) to generate RDCMan files may not be the best solution for this problem, but generating RDCMan files is a good project for a first DSL.
+Writing a Domain-Specific Language (DSL) to generate RDCMan files may not be the best solution for this problem, but generating RDCMan files is a good project for a first DSL.<!--more-->

 This is the second post in a series covering what a DSL is and how to write one.